River Cities Speedway

 Lou Kennedy

 The first races run on the quarter mile started from a standing start, spraying dirt and dust as the cars took off.
 Soon two classes of races were created; the Super Modified (the precursors to sprint cars) and Class C cars which were a hobby class.
-In the 1970s the hobby cars came to be known as
+In the 1970s the hobby cars came to be known as “Streets,” the Late Model class was added as well as the ever-popular Sprint Cars.

 That is why our weekly program is referred to as a "Premier Racing Series".
 You won't find better dirt track racing anywhere else!
 Spend your Friday nights at River Cities Speedway!
-You won't be
+You won't be disappointed!

 On April 21st, 2009, the Grand Forks County Fairgrounds, WPA Stone Structures and Grandstand were placed on the National Register of Historic Places by the United States Department of the Interior.
 The preservation of these historic structures reminds us of the Fairgrounds’ importance to the residents of Grand Forks County, and racing fans in particular, throughout our history.

 Local interest in racing continues to grow every year.
-The grandstands fill up quickly on Friday nights from April through September (weather permitting) as race fans gather to cheer on their
+The grandstands fill up quickly on Friday nights from April through September (weather permitting) as race fans gather to cheer on their favorite drivers.
+Come see what all of the fuss is about, get your tickets and we’ll see you at the speedway!

 “Grand Forks Racing History” Courtesy of the Grand Forks County Historical Society